 - '(g) Artificial intelligence defined.
-In this section, the term "artificial intelligence" includes the following: - (1) Any artificial system that performs tasks under varying and unpredictable circumstances without significant human oversight, or that can learn from experience and improve performance when exposed to data sets. - (2) An artificial system developed in computer software, physical hardware, or other context that solves tasks requiring humanlike perception, cognition, planning, learning, communication, or physical action. - (3) An artificial system designed to think or act like a human, including cognitive architectures and neural networks. - (4) A set of techniques, including machine learning, that is designed to approximate a cognitive task. - (5) An artificial system designed to act rationally, including an intelligent software agent or embodied robot that achieves goals using perception, planning, reasoning, learning, communicating, decision-making and acting.'173
+In this section, the term "artificial intelligence" includes the following: - (1) Any artificial system that performs tasks under varying and unpredictable circumstances without significant human oversight, or that can learn from experience and improve performance when exposed to data sets. - (2) An artificial system developed in computer software, physical hardware, or other context that solves tasks requiring human-like perception, cognition, planning, learning, communication, or physical action. - (3) An artificial system designed to think or act like a human, including cognitive architectures and neural networks. - (4) A set of techniques, including machine learning, that is designed to approximate a cognitive task. - (5) An artificial system designed to act rationally, including an intelligent software agent or embodied robot that achieves goals using perception, planning, reasoning, learning, communicating, decision making, and acting.'

-Different states and other agencies may have their own definitions by statute or regulation and definitions may differ depending on the purpose of particular legislation.
+Different states and other agencies may have their own definitions by statute or regulation.